List of A.T.O.M. characters: Sebastian Manning

 Sebastian Manning (voiced by James Arnold Taylor) is the father of Axel Manning and a master of Jo-Lan.
 He also was a covert ops spy for the government, who worked closely with Alexander Paine and Janus Lee.
-When Axel recovered his father's diary, he found out that Lee was trading the government's project secrets for tons of money.
-Then the government reported that someone was giving the secrets to someone else.
+When Axel recovered his father's diary, he found out that Lee was trading the government's project secrets for money.
 Sebastian went undercover and caught Lee.
 Lee told him the truth, saying that it was the owner of the "Serpent's Tail" a.k.a.
 Master Quan.
 Paine and Manning went into the nuclear room to fight him, however, Master Quan was equipped with a bomb.
 The bomb went off, and only Paine escaped alive albeit with his body scarred.
-Sebastian's body never appeared and he was labeled dead as a result.
-Quan later reveals that Sebastian Manning is still alive.
+Sebastian's body never appeared and he was presumed dead.